Frijol/climate-change/notes/effects.md

 * In order to stop desertification, you need to make something that will catch sand and keep it from blowing past its borders and taking in more land.
 E.g. wall of trees [Larsson]
 * Around the Sahara, people are often poor and will chop down trees planted as sandbreak for firewood.
 Larsson proposes sandbreak made of sandstone, hardened by some bugs [Larsson]

+# Adaptation
+* Adaptation to climate change effects has become an emerging market segment.
+[Lovins, 252][Lovins]
+* Some worry that focus on adaptation will create financial incentives for climate change acceleration.
+Others argue that we will need adaptation services/technologies regardless of how fast we curb emissions, so we should start now.

 {% include "../bibliography.md" %}